Showing posts with label 2020. Show all posts

 The CryptO'pinion?

-Miles did a great job and produced a platformer that was different, challenging and stuffed full of action.
-It's quite incredible considering it wasn't commercial so all credit to his talent, commitment and love for the Atari ST. However, the lack of dedicated hardware had a negative effect on the end product.
-Plus I found the controls very irritating and I would also get myself lost - a lot.
-I guess Jamie felt the same way and went ahead to rectify these niggles?
+Miles did a great job and produced a platformer that was challenging and stuffed full of action.
+Incredible considering it wasn't commercial so all credit to his talent, commitment, and love for the Atari ST. However, the lack of dedicated hardware had a negative effect on the end product.
+Plus I found the controls irritating and I would also get myself lost a lot.
+I guess Jamie felt the same way and wanted to rectify these niggles?

-Jamie's project to enhance an already great game was risky but came together well because it's a perfect blend of improved aesthetics with better gameplay.
-Finally, I'm not accidentally falling off ledges by failing to make those tricky jumps.
+Jamie's project to enhance an already great game was risky but came together well because it's a perfect blend of improved aesthetics and gameplay.
+And I'm not falling off ledges by failing to make those tricky jumps.
 As remakes go, it's fascinating to think how much hard work he invested into improving this ST classic.

-It's still the same shooter but one that has been rolled in glitter so sparkles like it's brand new.
-And I love it.
+It's the same shooter but one that has been rolled in glitter so sparkles bright and I love it.

 - DOWNLOADS -